 9. Your neighbors

 We had a general assembly last July but I was not able to attend.
 It would have been a good opportunity to get to know other owners.
-Of course some people are just untidy, they would sweep strands of hairs out of their rooms and leave them in-front of their units expecting the house keepers to pick them.
+Of course some people are just untidy, they would sweep strands of hair out of their rooms and leave them in-front of their units expecting the house keepers to pick them.
 There are also tenants who would leave their doors open while cooking, and would litter bits and pieces of onions at their front door.
 I’m glad the unit owners next to me don’t do that.
 Our floor is not that noisy except for a few occasions where interior constructions are being done, which I understand.

 Pets are not allowed, in case you are wondering.
 I have a friend who wanted to inquire from SMDC but turned to other developers since she can’t be without her pets.

 Visitors are required to sign the logbook and their hosts need to meet them at the lobby.
 While it is a bit of an inconvenience, I like the fact that all deliveries can not go beyond the lobby too.
 Nonetheless, tenants may request for especial arrangements such as when he or she is sick.
 A form needs to be signed and submitted for every piece of large furnitures and appliances that you bring in.
 The same is required when bringing them out.
 Some tenants feel that security is too tight, but I do not have any problems with that.